fxb-cocacoding/yara-signator/README.md

   "yaraBinary": "/usr/bin/yara",
   "yaracBinary": "/usr/bin/yarac",
 ```
-`smda_path` has to point to a folder containing all your smda reports of your samples. `alpedia_path` has to point to a folder containing your dumped samples.
+`smda_path` has to point to a folder containing all your smda reports of your samples. `malpedia_path` has to point to a folder containing your dumped samples.
 This folder is used to test the generated YARA rules (currently not working any more) against the malware you provided for YARA rule generation.
 As well have `yaraBinary` and `yaracBinary` to point to the location of your YARA installation.
 The `output_path` shows the tool where to store your results.

 ```
   "skipSMDAInsertions": false,